 Every room in Finch is furnished with two beds (bunkable, standard size twin), dressers, desks with chairs, along with carpeting, ceiling fans, cable TV outlets and window blinds.
 As in all other residence halls, Finch Hall is wireless, handicapped accessible and laundry is free to residents.
 Residents of Finch share an adjoining bathroom (4 students per bathroom).
 Finch is a substance free residence hall.
 More information including room dimensions, layouts, and photos are available – Finch Residence Hall.

 The Salon is a key program within the community.
-It features a free-form space for intellectual engagement and creative play, sponsored by the Honors Scholars Program and open to the entire campus community.
-Like the 16th Century Italians who coined the concept, we self-consciously model ourselves after Horace’s definition of the purpose of poetry: to delight and educate.
+It features a free-form space for intellectual engagement and creative play, sponsored by the Honors Scholar Program and open to the entire campus community.
 Salon is about intellectual cross-pollination as a mode of entertainment!
-We try to avoid the late 19th Century Parisian model as described by Bourdieu, in which competing salons came replete with a code of taste that defined and reified social position and political alignment.
 All faculty, students, staff, and guests are welcome.
 It’s informal: coming late isn’t a problem, nor is leaving early.

 Past Theme Topics: